pokeclicker/pokeclicker-wiki/data/Items/Repeat Ball.md

 |274 captures|15

 Repeat Ball gives x5 EVs per successful capture.
 Also, note that the Pokémon Captures refer to the "Captured" statistic of the relevant Pokémon in the Pokédex.
+That means that hatching eggs can be used to increase the catch rate bonus without the need of catching extra wild Pokémon.